 As the leader of our public health and social programs division, Jennifer's team provides research, analytics, training, technical assistance, and evaluation services to help clients and the public make informed and life-changing public health decisions.

-And her leadership has caught the attention of WashingtonExec, garnering her a spot on its list of Top 15 Health Care Execs to Watch in 2021 and as the winner of its 2021 Pinnacle Award in the Healthcare Industry Executive of the Year, Public Company category.
+Her leadership has caught the attention of WashingtonExec, garnering her a spot on its list of Top 15 Health Care Execs to Watch in 2021 and as the winner of its 2021 Pinnacle Award in the Healthcare Industry Executive of the Year, Public Company category.

 “It’s an exciting time to be in public health.
 We have the opportunity to make a meaningful and lasting impact on society as we emerge from the pandemic, address recovery challenges, and assess lessons learned to improve our public health infrastructure.” — Jennifer Welham